1995 Brickyard 400: Wednesday August 2 – Practice

-Pole qualifying
+Thursday August 3 – Pole qualifying

-Defending race winner Jeff Gordon won the pole position on Thursday August 3 with a stock car track record speed of 172.536 mph.
+Defending race winner Jeff Gordon won the pole position with a stock car track record speed of 172.536 mph.
 A hot day saw most speeds down, and Gordon was the only driver to break the existing track record.
 Bobby Hamilton put the fans on their feet when he put the popular Petty #43 Pontiac car on the outside of the front row with a run of 172.222 mph.
 Others that made the field included Sterling Marlin, Bill Elliott, Dale Earnhardt and Mark Martin.

 The first day of qualifying was scheduled to lock-in starting positions 1st–20th.
 Darrell Waltrip (170.380 mph) qualified 20th, the last car locked-in.
 Robert Pressley was 21st, the first car that missed out on speed.
 Others that failed to make the top twenty were Ricky Rudd, Rusty Wallace, Geoff Bodine, and Dale Jarrett.
 A. J. Foyt ranked 47th out of 48 cars.

+Only two of the 50 cars entered failed to make a qualifying attempt.
+Joe Ruttman blew an engine during practice and was pulled out of the qualifying line.
+Danny Sullivan withdrew after suffering a career-ending crash at the Michigan 500 the weekend prior.